The Gestalt Library of the Lodz Gestalt School is stocked with many interesting books on psychology and psychotherapy.

 Classification of Mental and Behavioral Disorders in ICD-10 - Gestalt Library | Lodz Gestalt School

-”The book Classification of Mental and Behavioral Disorders in ICD-10 is the first and basic derivative of Chapter V of the tenth version of the “International Statistical Classification of Diseases and Health Problems (ICD-10).”
-The Classification of Mental and Behavioral Disorders is a guide to Chapter V of the “Mental and Behavioral Disorders” (MCD-10) containing basic clinical descriptions and diagnostic guidelines useful for classifying mental disorders that a psychiatrist encounters in daily practice.
-It should be emphasized that the book Classification of Mental and Behavioral Disorders is not a textbook of clinical psychology, although it contains much valuable information on the clinical picture of mental and behavioral disorders.”
+“Book Classification of Mental and Behavioral Disorders in ICD-10 is the first and basic derivative of Chapter V of the tenth version of the “International Statistical Classification of Diseases and Health Problems (ICD-10).”
+Classification of Mental and Behavioral Disorders is a guide to Chapter V, Mental and Behavioural Disorders, containing basic clinical descriptions and diagnostic clues useful for classifying mental disorders that a psychiatrist encounters in daily practice.
+It should be noted that the book Classification of Mental and Behavioral Disorders is not a textbook of clinical psychology, although it contains a lot of valuable information on the clinical picture of mental and behavioral disorders.”

 Classification of Mental and Behavioral Disorders in ICD-10 Research Diagnostic Criteria - Gestalt Library | Lodz Gestalt School